gtunes-dev/fspulse/docs/src/scanning.md

 ### 3. Analysis

-This phase runs only if the scan is started with `--hash` and/or `--validate`.
+This phase runs only if hashing and/or validation is enabled when configuring the scan in the web UI.

 - **Hashing** — Computes a SHA2 hash of file contents
 - **Validation** — Uses file-type-specific validators to check content integrity